Sovereign-Labs/sovereign-book/src/3-1-implementing-a-module.md

 ### Call

 The `call` function provides the transaction processing logic for your module.
-It accepts a structured input from a user and a `Context` which contains metadata including the sender address.
-In response to a `call`, modules may update their state as well as emit `Events` - structured key-value pairs which are returned to the user and can be queried over the REST API, or streamed via the WebSocket endpoint.
+It accepts a structured input (`CallMessage`) from a user and a `Context` which contains metadata, including the sender's address.
+In response to a `call`, your module can update its state and emit `Events`.

-If your call function returns an error, all of its state changes are automatically reverted and any events are discarded.
-However, any logs generated by the transaction will still be visible to the node operator.
-(More on `logging` later.)
+If your call function returns an error, the SDK automatically reverts all state changes and discards any events, ensuring that transactions are atomic.

 You can define the `CallMessage` accepted by your module to be any type you wish, but an enum is usually the best.
 Be sure to implement `borsh` and `serde`